Opinion: This is why I’m worried about tomorrow’s unprecedented emergency alert

 This is why I’m worried about tomorrow’s unprecedented emergency alert

-For women in this situation their phone, which once they considered as a lifeline, could in fact be their enemy
+For women in this situation, their phone, which they once considered a lifeline, could in fact be their enemy

-I remember one lady I met who managed to leave only after collecting coins from down her sofa over the course of a year, a few pence a week, saving up just enough for a train fare.
-For women in this situation, their phones, which once they considered as a lifeline, could in fact be their enemy.
+I remember one lady I met who managed to leave only after collecting coins from the back of the sofa over the course of a year – a few pence a week – saving up just enough for a train fare.
+For women in this situation, their phone, which they once considered a lifeline, could in fact be their enemy.
 Ten seconds might be just long enough to expose them and put them in an incredibly dangerous position.

-Women’s Aid are not the only nationwide domestic abuse charity to have noticed the safety issue with the emergency alert system.
+Women’s Aid is not the only nationwide domestic abuse charity to have noticed the safety issue with the emergency alert system.
 With technology, safety is everything.
-I’ve previously worked with AVA to design an app for victims of abuse and a huge part of that was making sure we developed ways to hide the user’s browsing history, even the app button itself.
+I’ve previously worked with AVA to design an app for victims of abuse, and a huge part of that was making sure we developed ways to hide the user’s browsing history, even the app button itself.
 Just in case.
 Nothing is left to chance, nor should it be.
-Technology is our friend but can also be our foe.
+Technology is our friend, but it can also be our foe.

 This is why I feel so strongly about raising awareness of how to disable the alert for women in high-risk circumstances.
-There is also, of course, the option for them to turn off their phone on the day, but I wouldn’t advise that, in case the message pops up once it is turned back on and the risk would therefore remain.
+There is also, of course, the option for them to turn off their phone on the day, but I wouldn’t advise that, in case the message pops up once it is turned back on.

 To turn the alerts off completely, the process is largely the same for iPhone and Android phones: